ava-labs/avalanche-docs/docs/tooling/cli-cross-chain/teleporter-on-devnets.md

 ---
 tags: [Tooling, Avalanche-CLI]
-description: This how-to guide focuses on deploying a couple of teleporter-enabled subnets to a Devnet.
+description: This how-to guide focuses on deploying Teleporter-enabled Subnets to a Devnet.
 sidebar_label: Teleporter On a Devnet
 pagination_label: Teleporter On a Devnet
 sidebar_position: 2